brent-stone/EiffelUnreal/README.md

 # EiffelUnreal
-Proof of concept for hooking Unreal Engine 4 using Eiffel via C++
+Proof of concept for hooking Unreal Engine 4 using Eiffel via C++ and sockets.

 A sphere will transition between a Red and Blue material every 6 seconds or when calling ChangeColor() in the sphere's ColorChangePOC component.